Dolphins eliminate Patriots from playoff race with 22-12 win

 MIAMI GARDENS, Fla.
+(AP) — The Miami Dolphins’ grinding ground game sent the New England Patriots into full retreat and out of the playoff picture for the first time in 12 years.

-(AP) — Undrafted rookie Salvon Ahmed and veteran Matt Breida combined for 208 yards rushing Sunday to lead the Miami Dolphins to a 22-12 victory over the New England Patriots, who were eliminated from playoff contention, ending their NFL-record run of 11 consecutive postseason appearances.
+Undrafted rookie Salvon Ahmed and veteran Matt Breida combined for 208 yards rushing Sunday to lead the Dolphins to a 22-12 victory over the Patriots, who were eliminated from postseason contention.

 The Dolphins entered the game last in the league in yards per carry, and Ahmed became their first 100-yard rusher since 2018, totaling 122 yards and scoring a 2-point conversion on a trick play.

+“I just went out there to try and do my best,” Ahmed said “It’s just fun to be part of a win.
+This is a big win.”

-Breida added 86 yards and the Dolphins totaled a season-high 250 against the Patriots, who were gashed for more than 150 on the ground for the fifth time this year.
+Breida added 86 yards and the Dolphins totaled a season-high 250, the most allowed by New England in seven years.

+The Patriots (6-8) will finish at .500 or worse for the first time since 2000, the year they drafted Tom Brady.
+Their NFL-record run of 11 consecutive playoff appearances will end, and they’ll fall one year short of matching the Dallas Cowboys’ NFL record of 20 consecutive winning seasons.

+“It’s obviously a disappointing day for us,” coach Bill Belichick said.
+“We didn’t do anything really well enough to win the game.
+We all just came up short.
+To win these games, we’ve got to do a better job, I’ve got to do a better job.”

 The Dolphins (9-5) bolstered their wild-card chances and are assured of a winning record for only the second time since 2008.

-The Patriots (6-8) will finish at .500 or worse for the first time since 2000, the year they drafted Tom Brady.
-They fall one year short of matching the Dallas Cowboys’ NFL record of 20 consecutive winning seasons.
+“It’s always good to win, that’s why these guys put all the blood, sweat and tears in,” said coach Brian Flores, a Belichick protege.
+“I’m happy we can bring some joy to our fans, because they deserve it.”

 With their three most productive pass catchers sitting out the game because of injuries, the Dolphins kept it on the ground.
-They mounted a 14-play, 90-yard touchdown drive midway through the second half to take the lead for good.
+They were shut out in the first half, but mounted a 14-play, 90-yard touchdown drive midway through the second half to take the lead for good.

 Quarterback Tua Tagovailoa ran it in from the 3 on third down after he couldn’t find an open receiver.

+“When you have that kind of success in the run game, I think it doesn’t just help the quarterback, it helps the whole team,” Tagovailoa said.

 The Dolphins then sprang a hook-and-ladder for the 2-point conversion, with receiver Isaiah Ford flipping a lateral to Ahmed, who ran into the end zone untouched.
 That put the Dolphins ahead 15-9, and they sealed the victory by mounting a grinding 75-yard touchdown drive on their next possession.